asyncapi/parser-js/README.md

 Head over to [asyncapi/raml-dt-schema-parser](https://www.github.com/asyncapi/raml-dt-schema-parser) for more information.

+### Custom message parsers

+AsyncAPI doesn't enforce one schema format for messages.
+You can have payload of your messages described with OpenAPI or Avro.
+This parser by default parses only AsyncAPI schema format.
+You can extend it by creating a custom parser and registering it withing the parser:

+1. Create custom parser module that exports two functions:
+    ```js
+    module.exports = {
+      parse: ({ message, defaultSchemaFormat }) => { //custom parsing logic},
+      getMimeTypes: () => [
+        '//mime types that will be used in the AsyncAPI document to specify mime type of given message',
+        'application/vnd.custom.type;version=1.0.0',
+        'application/vnd.custom.type+json;version=1.0.0',
+      ]
+    }
+    ```
+2. Before parsing AsyncAPI document with a parser, register additional custom schema parser:
+    ```
+    const myCustomParser = require('mycustomParser');

+    parser.registerSchemaParser(myCustomParser);
+    ```

 ### Error types

 This package throws a bunch of different error types.
 All errors contain a `type` (prefixed by this repo URL) and a `title` field.
 The following table describes all the errors and the extra fields they include: